awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 4: Test Access to the Billing Console<a name="tutorial-billing-step4"></a>

-You can test user access in a couple of ways\.
-For this tutorial, we recommend that you test access by signing in as each of the test users to learn what your users might experience\.
-Another \(optional\) way to test user access permissions is to use the [IAM policy simulator](https://policysim.aws.amazon.com/)\.
-Use the following steps if you want to see another way to view the effective result of these actions\.

-Select either of the following procedures based on your preferred testing method\.
-In the first one, you sign in using both test accounts to see the difference between access rights\.
+We recommend that you test access by signing in as each of the test users to learn what your users might experience\.
+Use the following steps to sign in using both test accounts to see the difference between access rights\.

 **To test billing access by signing in with both test user accounts**